andandandand/model-deployment-workshop/README.md

 # Deploying a Resnet34 Convolutional Network through FastAPI

-This repository is a didactic template on serving a PyTorch Resnet34 through FastAPI.
+This repository is a didactic template on serving a pretrained Resnet34 from PyTorch through FastAPI.

 You can find the model in the `models/` directory.